tugcekonuklar/msc-computer-science-notes/computer-and-mobile-networks/Week-4.md

 * What effect will an inappropriate DHCP server have on hosts using static IP addresses?
     * None; DHCP servers cannot override statically assigned IP information

-* What is the name for a 48-bit (6-byte) numerical address physically assigned to a network interface, such as a NIC?
+* What is the name for a 48-bit (6-byte) numerical address physically assigned to a network interface, such as a NIC(network interface card)?
     * A MAC address, sometimes called a hardware address or even a burned-in address.

 * What gives IPv6 the ability to reference more addresses than IPv4?